TrellixVulnTeam/swahilipython_SCMU/Doc/howto/clinic.rst

 because that could be deactivated by the ``#ifdef``.
 (That's the whole point!)

 In this situation, Argument Clinic writes the extra code to the "buffer" destination.
-This may mean that you get a complaint from Argument Clinic:
+This may mean that you get a complaint kutoka Argument Clinic:

 .. code-block:: none